trikit/trikit/README.md

 to trikit triangle objects.

-Along with the core `IncrTriangle` and `CumTriangle` data structures, trikit exposes a few common methods for estimating unpaid claim liabilities, as well as techniques to quantify variability around those estimates.
+Along with the core `IncrTriangle` and `CumTriangle` data structures, trikit exposes a number of common methods for estimating unpaid claim liabilities, as well as techniques to quantify variability around those estimates.
 Currently available reserve estimators are `BaseChainLadder`, `MackChainLadder` and `BootstrapChainLadder`.
 Refer to the examples below for sample use cases.

-Finally, in addition to the library\'s core Chain Ladder functionality, `trikit` exposes a convenient interface that links to the Casualty Actuarial Society\'s Schedule P Loss Rerserving Database.
+Finally, in addition to the library's core Chain Ladder functionality, trikit exposes a convenient interface that links to the Casualty Actuarial Society's Schedule P Loss Rerserving Database.
 The database contains information on Commercial Auto losses for all property-casualty insurers that write business in the U.S. More information related to the the Schedule P Loss Reserving Database can be found